ErlingSigurdson/Drv7SegQ595/README.md

 Wiring for a common-anode display is almost identical, the only difference being that the transistors' emitters should connect to the display's common pins and their collectors should connect to the circuit's positive rail (VCC).

+For convenience, the example sketch default constant values corresponds to the circuit diagram provided here.

-The wiring in your circuit **may** differ from the schematic provided in this README, and the library will still be applicable.
-The only premise that must be followed is the distinction of `seg_byte` and `pos_byte` roles.
+The wiring in your circuit **may** differ from the provided schematic to some degree, and the library will still be applicable as long as your circuit complies with the premise of the `seg_byte` and `pos_byte` distinct roles.

-TODO: defaults in the examples sketch corresponds to the circuit diagram image.

-## Multiplexing

-Multiplexing is

 ## Single-digit displays

+TODO: rename "Edge cases", move below

 With a single-digit display there's usually no purpose in a switchable signal that turns the only digit ON and OFF wholly.
 Instead, the common pin would go directly to GND (for common cathode) or VCC (for common anode).
 With such